day50-dev/sidechat/README.md

 Also you don't need `tmux`!
 Often you'll be doing things and then realize you want the talk party and you're not in tmux.

 That's fine!
-If you use streamdown  `sq-picker` works like it does inside tmux.
+If you use [streamdown](https://github.com/day50-dev/Streamdown),  `sq-picker` works like it does inside tmux.
 You can also `sq-add` by id.
 It's not great but you're not locked in.
 That's the point!

 ## The Shell Snoopers